danmichaelo/quitesimplexmlelement/README.md

 ### attr($name)

-Returns the value of an attribute as a string
+Returns the value of an attribute as a string.
+Namespace prefixes are supported.

 ```php
 echo $node->attr('id');